-After the program, the students will be able to:
+Program Specific Outcomes (At the end of 4 years) After the program the students will be able to:

 PSOs PSO Description PSO 1.
-Graduate shall have the ability to demonstrate and reflect discipline/interdisciplinary knowledge, coherent understanding in the management and allied areas with an ability to apply learning in different contexts PSO 2.
-Graduate shall exhibit professional skills instilling critical and analytical thinking to enthuse problem solving abilities in different domains of management.
+Graduate shall have the ability to demonstrate and reflect discipline/ interdisciplinary knowledge, coherent understanding in the Banking and Insurance and allied areas for impact-oriented decision making.
+PSO 2.
+Graduate shall exhibit professional skills instilling critical and analytical thinking to enthuse problem solving abilities in different domains of Banking and Insurance.
 PSO 3.
-Graduate shall be able to demonstrate proficiency (Articulate/Apply/analyze/evaluate) in varied management domain areas using latest research & technological tools for innovative solutions in diverse business situations PSO 4.
+Graduate shall be able to demonstrate proficiency (Apply/ analyze/evaluate) in varied research areas using latest technological tools for innovative solutions in diverse situations of Banking and Insurance sector PSO 4.
 Graduate shall become a responsible citizen inculcating interpersonal skills, social skills, lifelong learning (learn, unlearn & relearn), entrepreneurial acumen, leadership abilities and adaptability to dynamic business landscapes.